Writers and Social Media: What You Could (and Should) Be Doing Now

 Our Panel of new faces to give you some fresh ideas.

-Our social media panelists will include:
+Our social media panelists:

 Jennifer Brody is the award-winning author of The 13th Continuum.